Dalbee/energy-analytics-fabric-bi/projects/project2-fabric-pipeline/lakehouse/raw/tables.md

 # Raw Lakehouse Tables

-- raw.FactEnergyProduction
-- raw.FactDistrictHeating
+The following tables represent raw or lightly processed inputs used by the Fabric pipeline.

-- raw.FactCO2Emissions
+- factenergydaily
-- raw.DimDate
+- factheatingdaily
-- raw.DimPlant
+- factco2daily

-All raw tables are direct landings from ingestion (Dataflow Gen2 or copy activity), with minimal or no transformation applied.
+These tables are ingested from CSV files and stored in Delta format with minimal transformation applied.